harshad-lohande/agentic_rag/README.md

   - HUGGINGFACEHUB_API_TOKEN in .env.

 Tip: Avoid setting COMPRESSION_LLM_PROVIDER directly in docker-compose.yml unless you explicitly want a deployment-time override.
 Pydantic BaseSettings reads OS env first; values in compose will override config.py defaults and .env.

 ---

-## **How the Agent Works (Highlights)**

-- **Query classification**
-  - Classifies simple vs complex to decide whether to rewrite.

-- **Query rewriting and HyDE**
-  - Rewrites conversational queries into standalone queries.
-  - Optionally generates a hypothetical “ideal” answer to guide retrieval.

-- **Dual retrieval + RRF fusion**
-  - Retrieves with the original and transformed queries.
-  - Merges lists with Reciprocal Rank Fusion (RRF) and deduplicates.

-- **Cross-encoder re-ranking + diversity filter**
-  - Scores candidates with a cross-encoder (Hugging Face).
-  - Applies a Jaccard-based diversity filter to keep a small but varied top-k.

-- **Contextual compression**
-  - Reduces context size while preserving salient facts with an LLM extractor.
-  - Limits tokens per snippet and overlaps for coherence.
-  - Pluggable across providers (OpenAI, Google, Ollama, HF Endpoint).

-- **Answer generation + grounding check**
-  - Generates a draft using the compressed, re-ranked context.
-  - Verifies claims.
-If not grounded, enters a correction loop (smart retrieval and/or hybrid context with web results).

-- **Web search integration**
-  - TavilySearch with safe result normalization.
-  - Gets the context from the web when internal documents don't provide sufficient context to answer the query

-- **Token usage tracking**
-  - Per-node token usage accumulation with per-turn reset to keep metrics meaningful.

-- **Document-level de-duplication**
-  - Consistent content-based keys avoid redundant context and bias.

----